FELT-Labs/documentation/guides/data-provider.md

 {% embed url="https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset" %}

-### Approve FELT Algorithms
+Alternatively, you can use their libraries - [ocean.py](https://github.com/oceanprotocol/ocean.py) or [ocean.js](https://github.com/oceanprotocol/ocean.js)

-If you are using your data, don’t forget to allow the “Local Training — FELT” algorithm.
+Don't forget to allow algorithms to run on your data.